BrianPugh/autoregistry/README.rst

 .. code-block:: python

-   from dataclasses import dataclass from autoregistry import Registry, abstractmethod
+   from abc import abstractmethod from dataclasses import dataclass from autoregistry import Registry

    @dataclass